-On October 21st, 1977, Bridge To Terabithia, the classic and controversial children's novel by the famous American writer Katherine Paterson, was published.
+On October 21st, 1977, Bridge To Terabithia, the classic children's novel by the famous American writer Katherine Paterson, was published.
 It was inspired by a real life tragedy that affected the author and her son.

 Katherine Paterson had already established herself as an acclaimed and popular children's author with her first two books, The Sign Of The Chrysanthemum (1973) and Of Nightingales That Weep (1974), when her eight-year-old son David lost his best and only friend.

 Her name was Lisa Hill.
 She was a bright, vivacious, and imaginative little girl.
 While at the beach with her family, Lisa was struck by lightning and killed.
 David Paterson was devastated and traumatized by his sudden loss, and his mother was deeply affected by it as well.

 After publishing her third novel, The Master Puppeteer (1975), Katherine Paterson and her son still struggled to cope with Lisa Hill's death.
 So, for her next book, she decided to write a story about a close friendship between a young boy and girl cut short by tragedy.

 The boy learns the value of friendship, then must use the inner strength his friend gave him as he struggles to cope with his loss.
 Paterson would later say that writing the book was a therapeutic exercise that helped her and her son make some sense out of a senseless tragedy.